Jasmine Turner

 Jasmine Turner (born 17 December 1994) is a Maltese footballer who plays as a defender and has appeared for the Malta women's national team.

 Career

 Turner has been capped for the Malta national team, appearing for the team during the UEFA Women's Euro 2021 qualifying cycle.

+She has also played for Mġarr F.C. and has been mentioned among the players who "serve as Mġarr’s backbone".